By Joni Lindquist

 - Review how you can reduce what you spend on must-haves.
 We all know food is a must-have, but eating at restaurants is not.
 One of the easiest ways you can cut back on non-essential spending is to eat out less.
 Taking lunch to work rather than going out can also help you save.
 Another area to consider is your morning cup of coffee.
 An American Genius article cited a survey stating the average American worker spends more than $20 a week on coffee, that’s a yearly average of $1,092!
 For many of us, coffee definitely falls within the must-have category, but the question becomes whether we need that specialty coffee drink every day.
 Another way to save?
 Clip coupons.
 You don’t need to be an extreme couponer, but just spending 15 minutes clipping the Sunday newspaper coupons can help you save.
 Make sure you’re signed up for grocery and department store rewards programs.
 Stores often offer their biggest savings to loyal shoppers.

 - Identify things on which you can stop spending.
 This category should contain those things that are truly unimportant – areas that will not adversely impact your quality of life.
 For example, think about your communications infrastructure at home.
 Do you really need cable and DVR on every TV set?
 When you shop, do you only buy jewelry and clothes that you truly love, or do you find yourself buying “just because?”
 Again, I’m not telling you where to cut spending, but just make sure you know where your money goes so that any initial spending reductions hit those things you can easily do without.

 We all have different priorities and goals, and different things we want to have and do.
 Budgeting in the New Year can be an effective tool to help you get the most out of your money and truly make life count!
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist – firstname.lastname@example.org, (913) 345-1881.
+For tips on how to merge your budget with your longer-term financial goals, schedule a meeting by clicking below, contact Joni Lindquist –firstname.lastname@example.org, or call (913) 345-1881.